Your Responsibilities As A Volunteer

 Leaving Your Role

-Show the same courtesy you would with an employer if you choose to leave your position and give written notice that you intend to leave in accordance with any guidelines you’ve been given.Professional Low Cost Website
+Show the same courtesy you would with an employer if you choose to leave your position and give written notice that you intend to leave in accordance with any guidelines you’ve been given.Interested in Branding, a Website or Graphic Design?

 Re: Volunteering With Meals on Wheels